KenDickey/BeeYourself/README.md

 Thread as VCPU (Virtual CPU), when running is assigned to real CPU (core).
 VCPU object follows Bee pattern: OOP points just past header to register/CPU-state save area, followed by Thread Local Storage (e.g. per-thread dynamic context).

-When a Debug Thread is running, the debugged thread is not, so VCPU registers are directly inspectable as instance variables.
+When a Debug Thread is running, the debugged thread is not, so VCPU registers are directly inspectable as VCPU instance variables.

 The natural model is to think of the runtime like a RTOS (Real Time OS) Kernel.
 Starting an image is spawning a Primordial/Home/Mother thread which spawns worker threads (including UI, debugger(s), ?timer?, ?gc?).
 HW interrupt reflected through Mother Thread to events.
+Mother thread spawns and cares for workers.

 Smalltalk is the mediator between raw HW and its SW presentation.